staaas/docker-cobalt/README.md

 We use `Makefile` for automating docker image build process. git submodule `cobalt.rs` contains Cobalt source code.
-Image version is taken from submodule using `git descrbie --tags`.
+Image version is taken from submodule using `git describe --tags`.

 ## Build Requirements